Why Study Mathematics?

 The mathematics curriculum presents the basic concepts and methods in modern mathematics, develops your ability to think critically and logically, and gives you the ability to apply these ideas to other disciplines.

-Our faculty are experts in their fields of specialization, such as the history and foundation of mathematics, theoretical statistics, math modeling, discrete math, cryptography, fractal geometry, and chaos theory, to name a few.
+Our faculty are experts in their fields of specialization, such as the history and foundation of mathematics, statistics and data science, math modeling, discrete math, cryptography, fractal geometry, and chaos theory, to name a few.
 In addition to their vast expertise, faculty cultivate relationships with each of their students.
 Professors in the mathematics program are committed to helping you succeed.

 Recent graduates have undertaken careers in actuarial science, teaching, finance, economics, business, and statistics.
 No matter their eventual fields of service, all are prepared to apply their problem-solving and analytical skills to a world filled with complex problems.
 Alumni have attended top graduate schools in mathematics, statistics, biostatistics, education, computer science, physics or other related disciplines.